 Duties and Responsibilities:

-Briefs passengers as required.
-Participates as a crewmember during training, combat, and test missions.
-Uses night vision goggles (NVGs) to perform scanner duties in relation to particular aircraft type and mission.
-Operates aircraft systems, auxiliary, and rescue equipment as dictated by mission requirements.
-Assists and coordinates with other positions to ensure safe employment of weapons, defensive systems, hoist, and related equipment.
-Performs aerial gunner functions as dictated by aircraft and mission type during integrated air or ground operations.
-Maintains munitions account or sub-account and forcasts for ammunition requirements to include flares and small ammunition.
+The aerial gunner also performs functions as dictated by aircraft and mission type during integrated air or ground operations.
+Maintains munitions account or sub-account and forecasts for ammunition requirements to include flares and small ammunition.
 Positions and manages ammunition and weapon systems to ensure maximum economy of force.
 Assists the flight engineer during aircraft emergencies and remote operations.

 Plans, organizes, and directs aerial gunner activities.
 Establishes standards governing safety, work methods, and procedures.
 Provides resources, equipment, directives, and technical information appropriate to the mission and assigned aircraft.
 Evaluates operational efficiency of aircrews and systems.
 Analyzes trends affecting aircrew performance and takes necessary action.